What is the lived experience podcast, and what is it about?

 We need to start sharing stories of normal everyday people who live great lives despite growing up in these tough situations.

-You can also read the channel 9 news story on the podcast here
+You can also read the Channel 9 news story on the podcast here

 Now, who is the host?

 How is my mum now?
+(Update 2021)

-Lastly, how is my mum now?
-Well, she is not good.
-Just 2 years ago, I had to make the decision to place her in a nursing home because she kept falling over at home and just couldn't look after herself.
+Just two years ago, I had to decide to place her in a nursing home because she kept falling over at home and just couldn't look after herself.

 I am her medical guardian so the pressure was on me from various places to make the call.